Salesforce Pipeline Sync

 This automation helps you get the right marketing messaging to the right contacts based on how far along they are in your sales process.
 Message timing and relevance is critical to the customer experience.
 You don't want to encourage someone to set up a demo call if they're coming in tomorrow to sign a contract.

 It also helps your sales and marketing teams see all the same, important information about a contact on both platforms at a glance.

 The Salesforce pipeline sync automation recipes reflects the current status of each contact in both marketing and sales tools, keeping your marketing and sales teams aligned and up to date.

 Before importing this automation, create a custom field for "Pipeline Stage" in both ActiveCampaign and Salesforce with specific values for each stage of your pipeline.
-Then use your ActiveCampaign integration for Salesforce Essentials to map these fields together to sync between platforms.
+Then use your ActiveCampaign integration for Salesforce to map these fields together to sync between platforms.

 Now you're ready for this automation.
 Here's how it works:

 1. Contacts enter this automation as soon as the "Pipeline Stage" custom field value is added.